Periodic efficient total girth colorings in cubic maps of girth 4 correspond to 3-permutation face colorings: Extensions

+\begin{question} Can the extensions of planar and toroidal cutouts and bicutouts as in Definition~\ref {pe} be generalized to $n$-cutouts based on $2n$-zonogons, wnere $n>1$?
+How?
+Can Theorem~\ref{predni} be extended by way of one such generalization? \end{question}

-\begin{example} If we glue successively a finite number of copies of, say, the leftmost $4\times 1$-cutout in display (\ref{oct}) and identify in parallel by extension the leftmost and rightmost vertical edges of the resulting graph, a prism $C_{4j}\square K_2$ and an ETGC in it are obtained, as shown to the right of indication $(^{\times 2}_\rightarrow)$ in display (\ref{oct2}), for $j=2$.
+\begin{example} If we glue successively a finite number of copies of, say, the leftmost $(4\times 1)$ bicutout in (\ref{oct}) and identify in parallel by an extension the leftmost and rightmost vertical edges of the resulting graph, a prism $C_{4j}\square K_2$ and an ETGC in it are obtained, as shown to the right of indication $(^{\times 2}_\rightarrow)$ in (\ref{oct2}), for $j=2$.

+In the lower-left of Figure~\ref{semi}, a PFC in an $(8\times 1)$ xcutout of the prism $C_8\square K_2$ following the pattern of the top left half of the figure, with top and bottom 8-belts colored with 321 and 123, respectively corresponds with the RETGC on the right of (\ref{oct2}). \end{example}